GuillaumeErhard/Neural-Net-visualisation-with-MATLAB/README.md

 # Neural-Net-visualisation-with-MATLAB

-A deepening of the exercice n°4 from the Andrew Ng course, to study the effect of the size of a neural net, see how it converge, through iterations.
+## Introduction

+During last summer, when I took the machine learning MOOC by AndrewNg on coursera, I had some questions unanswered, and I wanted to visualize a neural net in action.
+This programm is my attempt to be a bit more knowledgable about it.

-# A visualisation of the training of a neural net
+## A visualisation of the training of a neural net

 <p align="center">